alasca-association/tarook/docs/src/operation/vault.md

     Deletes all data associated with the cluster from Vault.
     EXCEPTIONALLY DANGEROUS, so it always requires manual confirmation.

-## Migrating an existing cluster to Vault
+## Migrating an existing cluster to an existing Vault

 There are two choices to migrate your cluster to Vault: